darthstrydre/PiFmRds/README.md

 This version modulates the PLL instead of the clock divider for superior signal purity.
 The harmonics are unaffected, so the [legal warning](#warning-and-disclaimer) still applies.

+Additionally, this version aims to increase PT rate to reduce display lag, and pull data from SRT files to allow for time synced lyrics.
+Consider these changes to be a work in progress.

 ![](doc/spectrum.png)

 TODO list